Supreme Court Rules States Are Free To Legalize Sports Betting

 America has seen a cultural shift on the question of sports gambling.
 NPR's Uri Berliner reported in 2015 that ESPN has been increasing its coverage of gambling by, for instance, directly referencing the point spread set by oddsmakers.

-And while the major U.S. pro and college sports leagues have "always sought to distance themselves completely from gambling," as Uri put it, NBA Commission Adam Silver came out in favor of legalizing (and regulating) sports betting in 2014.
+And while the major U.S. pro and college sports leagues have "always sought to distance themselves completely from gambling," as Berliner put it, NBA Commission Adam Silver came out in favor of legalizing (and regulating) sports betting in 2014.

 Then there's the popularity of daily fantasy sports — an industry that has weathered legal challenges of its own.
-Fantasy sports leagues amount to "thinly veiled gambling," as ESPN's Rob King told Uri, and have helped push sports betting into the mainstream.
+Fantasy sports leagues amount to "thinly veiled gambling," as ESPN's Rob King told Berliner, and have helped push sports betting into the mainstream.

 Meanwhile, the sports betting decision could have implications for a wide range of other state laws — including those legalizing marijuana, Nina noted.
 Amy Howe, writing for SCOTUSblog, suggests state laws decriminalizing physician-assisted suicide and self-driving cars could also be affected.